 Fonts, for example, relate to the message you want your brand to convey.
 First, it needs to be readable and clean.
 And it needs to send the commitment your brand has to the market.
 Is it stable?
 Comic?
 Casual?
 Happy?
 Mature?
 How do you want your customers to remember your business?

 Shapes, in like manner, also come with psychological connotations.
-Circles are useful to make your consumers think of eternity, unity, timelessness.
-Squares and rectangles convey stability, order.
+Circles are useful to make your consumers think of eternity, unity, and timelessness.
+Squares and rectangles convey stability and order.
 In comparison, abstract or symbolic shapes usually rely on cultural specifics.
 For instance, often stars express patriotism or celebrities.
-Hearts are a universal symbol for love and arrows show directions.
+Hearts are a universal symbol of love and arrows show directions.
 Be careful with symbols.
 Do some research before using them.
 Try to find out what they might mean in other cultures, especially if you are looking for an international market.

 Another common kind of shapes used in company logos is organic shapes, which include those occurring in nature, for example, rocks, tree bark (for instance, logos for medical businesses or spas), or irregular non-symbolic shapes that do not occur in nature.
 The geometry and angles of those shapes also transmit different feelings to the viewers, to the communication of specific messages through their designs.

-When graphic designers understand the people’s needs and wants, they are able to produce logos that interact with spaces and objects over time in different scales, media and environment and with what the audience expects and experiences.
+When graphic designers understand people’s needs and want, they are able to produce logos that interact with spaces and objects over time in different scales, media and environment and with what the audience expects and experiences.

 YOUR COMPANY LOGO INFLUENCES YOUR BRAND

 Think, for instance, of the Nike Swoosh logo.
 Isn’t it a perfect example of simplicity?
-It became a significant recognisable logo to a company which knew how to redefine their power.
-Transmitting this sense of authenticity, performance, innovation, Nike captures those values in their initiatives and allows their customers to identify with the company with their products and with their emotions towards power fitness and athleticism.
+It became a significant recognisable logo for a company that knew how to redefine its power.
+Transmitting this sense of authenticity, performance, and innovation, Nike captures those values in their initiatives and allows their customers to identify with the company with their products and with their emotions towards power fitness and athleticism.

-ConceptDrop, brilliantly, summarises Nike’s branding strategy and the use of their company logo:
+ConceptDrop, brilliantly, summarises Nike’s branding strategy and the use of its company logo:

 COMPANY LOGO MANIFESTO